USB Firmware Flashing

 - Press the

-- Enter the following command to start compilation.
-It will take some time:
+- Enter the following command to start the compilation.
+This process may take some time.

 make -j4